Privacy and Complaints Policies

 • Process Friend subscriptions, donations or other payments;

 • Provide you with information about our activities, campaigns and appeals.
-Over a year you can expect two mailings of our Viewpoint magazine with an appeal letter, two further appeals and a Friend renewal (if appropriate).
+Over a year, individual members can expect two mailings of our Viewpoint magazine with appeal letter, one or two further appeals and a membership renewal (if appropriate).
+We may also send a stewardship mailing or send you information about legacy giving or event invitations.

 We will never sell your information.
 The only third party which may ever see your data would be those who provide us with mailing and financial processing services.
 We will only provide these companies with the information they need to deliver the service.
 The companies we use are fully compliant with current data protection legislation.
 If you have any questions regarding secure transactions, please contact us.